-To the east is the Villa Medici.
-Fiesole became the summer retreat of Cosimo the Elder starting in 1458, and his was the first true Renaissance villa.
+To the east is the Villa Medici, the summer retreat of Cosimo the Elder starting in 1458, which was his first true Renaissance villa.
 The Villa's neighbor to the north is Villa San Girolamo.
-Used since the 14th century by various religious orders, it is adorned with the work of Michelozzo and Nigetti, has been visited by two popes, and was at one time the headquarters of the Society of Jesus and the home of the Father General, (It also serves as the setting for Michael Ondaatje's Booker Prize winning The English Patient).
-Strong himself even stayed there for a short time in 1911.
-Moved by the incredible views of the city below, he took a liking for the smallholding on the ground below and bought it on which to build a permanent residence. top
+Used since the 14th century by various religious orders, it is adorned with the work of Michelozzo and Nigetti, has been visited by two popes, and was at one time the headquarters of the Society of Jesus and the home of the Father General (it also serves as the setting for Michael Ondaatje's Booker Prize winning The English Patient).
+Strong himself even stayed there for a short time in 1911 during which time he was moved by the incredible views of the city below and took a liking for the smallholding on the ground below and bought it on which to build a permanent residence. top

 Charles Augustus Strong was born in 1862, the son of Dr. Augustus Hopkins Strong, president of the Baptist Theological Seminary at Rochester and author of Systemic Theology, a text that remained in print for more than a century.
 His father's position in the church led to a friendship with John D. Rockefeller, whose daughter Elizabeth would later marry Strong.
 The young Strong went to The University of Rochester, then to Hamburg to learn German, and then to a Westphalian gymnasium.
 He arrived at Harvard in 1885 where he studied philosophy, graduating summa cum laude.
 Strong's friendship with philosopher George Santayana began at Harvard with an agreement to share Strong's $1,000 fellowship for advanced study in Germany.